Ashley37sky/Ashley37sky.github.io/source/_posts/0 数据结构与算法/上课/0-algorithm-C3-Tree.md

     # if the current node is None and the stack is also empty, we are done
     while stack or curr:

-        # if the current node exists, push it into the stack (defer it)
-        # and move to its left child
         if curr:
             stack.append(curr)
             curr = curr.left
         else:
             # otherwise, if the current node is None, pop an element from the stack,
-            # print it, and finally set the current node to its right child
             curr = stack.pop()
             print(curr.data, end=' ')

             curr = curr.right
 ```